3 Factors that influence child neurodevelopment

-Loving and responsive care includes young children's needs for good health, optimal nutrition, safety and security, opportunities for early learning, and responsive care.
+Nurturing care includes young children's needs for good health, optimal nutrition, safety and security, opportunities for early learning, and responsive care.

-nutrition and neurodevelopment
+Nutrition and neurodevelopment

 Scientific evidence generated in brain formation research models clearly shows that many nutrients are necessary for brain development, specifically in 5 processes that are key to neurodevelopment: